 Despite the fact that the Bank of England base rate is likely to change, there are several types of mortgages that can give you a range of interest repayment options.

 The two key types of mortgage interest are fixed rate and variable rate mortgages.
-As the names imply, fixed rate mortgages give you a fixed interest rate, and variable rate mortgages give you interest rates, which are subject to change.
+As the names imply, fixed rate mortgages give you an interest rate which is fixed for a set number of years, and variable rate mortgages give you interest rates which are subject to change.

 Mortgage rates in the UK vary with market competition and the base rate of interest set by the Bank of England.